 The NWT Helpline has expanded to include support for individuals who are wanting to quit tobacco or other substances.
 You can also call to talk about a friend or family member’s substance use.

-Follow-up calls with NWT Helpline Care Coaches are available to provide additional support, to answer any questions you may have, and to keep you focused on your goals
+Follow-up calls with NWT Helpline responders are available to provide additional support, to answer any questions you may have, and to keep you focused on your goals

-Fighting an addiction can be a difficult and lonesome journey but the NWT Help Line Care Coaches are there for you!
+Fighting an addiction can be a difficult and lonesome journey but the NWT Help Line counselors are there for you!

 NWT residents can also visit the NWT Help Line Facebook page for wellness information, tips, and community events.
 They can also visit the GNWT Tobacco Website for information and resources to help a person on their quitting smoking journey.